 “To Kill a Mockingbird”

 Harper Lee’s novel is set in the early 1930s, when a wave of Depression-era resentment led to lynchings.
-The 83-minute documentary explores Black resistance in the Jim Crow South.
-A resource page contains links to clips and related activities.
+This six-minute short doc explores the 1942 lynching of Cleo Wright in Sikeston, Mo., its societal implications and lasting effects on the community.

 “Night” or “The Diary of Anne Frank”

 This 80-minute documentary (short excerpts are available) follows Holocaust survivor David Wisnia as he returns to Auschwitz and reveals the story of his escape from the Nazi death camp.
-Wisnia’s sense of humor and his memory of a long-lost love will keep students hooked until the end, when he discloses a surprising secret.
+Wisnia’s sense of humor and his memory of a long-lost love will keep students hooked until the end.

 “Persepolis”